jeremytammik/tbc/a/1917_select_level.md

 I also added some options so you can select the starting element before or after launching the script.

 Unfortunately, I was forced to make a list of all the categories I want to search through, since I haven't found an easier way to filter down the `FilteredElementCollector`.
-I included maybe 30 of the morer than 1000 categories, but it's not an exhaustive list, and there's a possibility I missed a few important ones that I'll discover later.
+I included maybe 30 of the more than 1000 categories, but it's not an exhaustive list, and there's a possibility I missed a few important ones that I'll discover later.
 I wish this page separated the 3D model categories from the rest, but alas.

 <pre class="prettyprint">